jhein1892/3D_pose_modeling/README.md

 https://openaccess.thecvf.com/content/CVPR2022/papers/Weng_HumanNeRF_Free-Viewpoint_Rendering_of_Moving_People_From_Monocular_Video_CVPR_2022_paper.pdf
 - Focusing on reconstructing an image or a frame from a video from another angle.
 - Really heavy with the math, and no github repo to reference.

+## Current Step
+- Video being sent successfully to backend.
+I need to run a pose recognition on the video on the backend, annotate the poses to the video and then send it back to the front end to view.